Project-Owl/dms-lite-docker/README.md

 - Modify the new `.env` and enter the information for the `MYSQL` variables.
 These can be any values you would like as they are applied to the MariaDB instance.
 These variables are copied to all of the container images.
 For the `MYSQL_HOST` variable, there are two options:

    * If you're just running the containers as-is, you will set this to `mariadb`.
-   * If you're developing locally and still want to run the database to run in the container, use `localhost`.
+   * If you're developing locally and still want to run the database as a container, use `localhost`.

 4. If you are planning to run the `serial` version, you will also need to modify `docker-compose-serial.yml` with the correct USB mapping: